 Learners may be able to transfer hours earned in other accredited graduate programs if the grade point average of those total hours is 3.0 or higher for the MBA or 2.5 or higher for the MSL, MSSA, MASM, and MSM graduate programs (see section below for details regarding transfer for the M.Ed. programs).
+Requests for transfer should be requested through the learners' individual academic success coach.

-Typically, no more than six semester hours (with grades of A or B) may be applied to the Southwestern graduate degree, unless by specific articulation agreement or under special circumstances.
+Typically, no more than six semester hours (with grades of A or B) may be applied to the Southwestern College graduate degree, unless by specific articulation agreement or under special circumstances with approval by the appropriate academic administrator.
+Transfer credits from a Southwestern College graduate program to a second graduate program are limited to six semester hours for equivalent courses from the prior degree.
+It is required that there will be sufficient remaining unique courses to satisfy the total credits for the second degree.
 The decision to accept transfer credit will be made by the appropriate academic administrator.